Blackheath F.C.

 Blackheath Football Club is a rugby union club based in Well Hall, Eltham, in south-east London.
 The club was founded in Blackheath in 1858 and is the oldest open rugby club in continuous existence in the world.
 The Blackheath club also assisted in organising the world's first rugby international (between England and Scotland in Edinburgh on 27 March 1871) and hosted the first international between England and Wales ten years later – the players meeting and getting changed at the Princess of Wales public house.
 Blackheath, along with Civil Service F.C., is one of the two clubs that can claim to be a founder member of both The Football Association and the Rugby Football Union.

-The club currently plays in National League 1, the third tier of the English rugby union system, with matches played at Well Hall after a move from Rectory Field in Blackheath at the end of the 2015–16 season.
+The club currently play in Champ Rugby, the second tier of the English rugby union system, following their promotion from National League 1 at the end of 2025–26 season.

 History

 Early history

 The institution was founded as "Blackheath Football Club" in 1858 by old boys of Blackheath Proprietary School who played a "carrying" game of football made popular by Rugby School.
 When the old boys played against the current pupils, supporters would shout for either "Club" or "School" accordingly.
 This is why, to this day, supporters of BFC shout for "Club", not for "Blackheath".
 In 1863, the club developed the tactic of passing the ball from player to player as an alternative to the solo break and the "kick and follow-up".